Stronk-Tech/StronkPlayer/README.md

 # MistPlayer React

 A React component library for MistServer streaming with support for both MistPlayer and Canvas WebRTC players.
-Automatically contacts the load balancer to find the best streaming host.
+The `Player` component automatically contacts the load balancer to find the best streaming host, while the raw components accept URIs directly.

 ## Installation